-A CRM That Supports Your Workflows
+1. A CRM That Supports Your Workflows

 Customer relationship management (CRM) platforms are only as useful as their ability to support your sales development representatives’ working methods, rather than create additional administrative requirements that don’t make efficient use of time.

-Choosing the right CRM that supports your initiatives enables sales development reps to efficiently gather lead information and conduct prospecting activities.
+Choosing the right CRM and sales software that supports your initiatives enables sales development reps to efficiently gather lead information and conduct prospecting activities.
 “From a sales perspective, sales development is a formalization of how the team reaches their customers with their products or services.
 It is all about ensuring that the method used to reach new prospects is cost-efficient and effective in terms of producing the right type of long-term customers,” says Mark Hunter of The Sales Hunter.

-A Robust Lead Qualification System
+2. A Robust Lead Qualification System

 What qualifies a lead?
-At what point does a lead become a prospect, and a prospect become ready for transition to your sales closing team?
+At what point does a lead become a prospect, and a prospect becomes ready for the transition to your sales closing team?
 Sales development requires clear definitions and processes for qualifying leads for the greatest efficiency.
 Sending non-qualified leads to sales development wastes valuable time; likewise, sending prospects to sales closers who haven’t been adequately educated on the product or service can result in the loss of otherwise targeted prospects who would have converted with proper lead nurturing.